MSc/PGDip/PGCert Health Informatics (UCL/UoM Joint Award) / Course details

 In 2020 we have written a new textbook Developing Medical Apps and Health Interventions and have published core competencies for clinical informaticians across the UK with the Faculty of Clinical Informatics.

 Both institutions sit in two of the largest regional health economies in the UK, hosting the greatest concentration of digital-led NHS programmes.
-Eight professors and 13 senior academics contribute to the programme, alongside NHS and industry professionals.
+A team of six professors and 13 senior academics contribute to the programme, alongside NHS and industry professionals.

 PhD with integrated master's